igorolhovskiy/kamailio-dev-dc/README.md

 # kamailio-dev-dc

-Asterisk 13 with PJSIP in a host mode for internal testing.
-Using CC7
+Asterisk experiment to stop dialstring with multiple destinations